About the NPA Border

 9 am - noon

 Want to help NPA with its gift to the community?
 NPA’s Border at the Bellevue Botanical Garden is the largest public perennial border in the U.S. maintained by volunteers.
 In addition to our regular Thursday volunteer crew days, we will be holding three Saturday Work Parties in the coming months.
-Join George Lasch for a few hours working in the beautiful Border getting it ready for winter.
+Join George Lasch for a few hours working in the beautiful Border getting it ready for spring.
 We’ll share stories and a pot of soup afterward.
 To let us know you are interested, please click here to email us.